rafael-solorzano/rafael-solorzano/README.md

 :scientist: | :technologist:	I am a Bioinformaticist from Inglewood, CA.

-- 🔬: I am a PhD student in UC Santa Barbara, Biological Engineering dept.
+- 🔬: I am a PhD student in the UC Santa Barbara, Biological Engineering dept.

 - 📖: I am completing an A.S. in Computer Science, and am using this degree to supplement any computational deficiencies in order to succeed as a Bioinformaticist.